GoogleCloudPlatform/getting-started-php/sessions/README.md

-# Session handing with PHP on Google Cloud Platform
+# Session handling with PHP on Google Cloud Platform

 This directory contains the complete sample code for session handling with PHP using Firestore.
 Follow the tutorial to run the code: